Sharan Forest

 Traveling from Islamabad to Sharan takes about 6.5 hours in total.
 You spend nearly 5 hours driving by car or bus to Paras, followed by a 1.5-hour off-road jeep ride from Paras to Sharan.
 The journey follows the Hazara Motorway, passing through Abbottabad, Mansehra, Balakot, and finally, Paras.

-The jeep ride is quite rough, featuring steep and sharp turns, and you cross over the Kunhar River bridge from Paras to the mountain of Sharan at the beginning.
+The jeep ride is quite rough, with steep, sharp turns, and you cross the Kunhar River bridge from Paras to the mountain of Sharan at the beginning.
 Essentially, Sharan and Shogran are two neighboring mountains.
 Upon reaching Sharan, there are camping pods situated at various distances, so you’re all set for your stay.

 We chose to stay at the Pakistan Youth Hostel in Sharan.
 This is a tourist facility created by the government, with both camping options and pods available.
 The camps can be booked for Rs.
 2500 per night, while the pods cost Rs.
 5000.
 The camps are equipped with a few sleeping bags, cushions/pillows, and a mattress.
 They may not be the cleanest, but they’re manageable.